-Euro-Quest is an online - classroom based - resource in development for use with Transition Year students.
+Euro-Quest is a free online, classroom based resource for use with Transition Year students in Ireland.

 The purpose of the resource is to:

 - inform students of the opportunities for studying / training / apprenticeships and working in Europe before they make their subject choices for Leaving Certificate and consider their future career plan

 - invite students to research their options and present their findings

 - motivate and encourage students to consider all their options

 Euro-Quest can be delivered by the Guidance Counsellor, in collaboration with the TY Coordinator, or as part of a team of teachers who work together; with Europe as a cross-curricular theme.In this way, the programme operates within the context of the Whole School Guidance Framework, with the learning outcomes of the programme designed in line with the Guidance Outcomes of the Framework and the NCCA guidelines for module delivery.

 Module1 – An overview of the European Union and an exploration of what it means to be an EU citizen, including the right to travel, study and work in other EU member states